xapian/xapian/xapian-letor/docs/letor.rst

     0 qid:10032 1:0.130742 2:0.000000 3:0.333333 4:0.000000 ...
 18:0.750000 19:1.000000 #docid = 1123323
     1 qid:10032 1:0.593640 2:1.000000 3:0.000000 4:0.000000 ...
 18:0.500000 19:0.023400 #docid = 4222333

 Here each row represents the document for the specified query.
 The first column is the relevance label and which can take two values: 0 for irrelevant and 1 for relevant documents.
 The second column represents the queryid, and the last column is the docid.
-The third column represents the value of the first feature and so on until 19th feature.
+The third column represents the value of the features.

 LTR can be broadly seen in two stages: Learning the model & Ranking.
 Learning the model takes the training file as input in the above mentioned format and produces a model.
 After that given this learnt model, when a new query comes in, scores can be assigned to the documents associated to it.

 Learning the model
 ------------------

-As mentioned before, this process requires a training file in the above format.
-Xapian::Letor API empowers you to generate such training file.
+As mentioned before, this process requires a training file in the above format. xapian-letor API empowers you to generate such training file.
 But for that you have to supply some information files like:

     1. Query file: This file has information of queries to be involved in learning and its id.
 It should be formatted in such a way::

     2010001 'landslide malaysia'
     2010002 'search engine'
     2010003 'Monuments of India'
     2010004 'Indian food'

     where 2010xxx being query-id followed by a comma separated query in single-quotes.